Additional information available on the Automotive Collision Technology Department website.

 Students may complete deficiencies concurrently with the beginning courses in the program.
 Students not meeting a course prerequisite must have instructor permission to enroll.

 Additionally, students should work with a program faculty advisor to ensure that they are taking the correct classes for their program.

 Program Learning Outcomes

-Upon completion of the Automotive Collision Technology program, students should be able to:
+Upon completion of the Automotive Collision Technology degree program, students should be able to:

 - Follow auto collision shop safety requirements

 - Straighten a common dent in preparation for refinish operations

 - Prepare an automotive panel for refinish operations